jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 #### 1.2.2 Table

-**Table** – A complex element that consists of a header, a body (at least one row and one column) and a footer.
-You are able to perform a list of readonly interactions with this element.
+**Table** — A complex element that consists of a header, a body (at least one row and one column) and a footer.
+This element allows several read-only interactions.

 Tables are represented by the following classes in Java and C#: